IU-PR/xai/content/docs/Groups/Explaining_RL_agents_in_Atari_games.md

 ![VideoPinball Live Fullgrad](/Explaining_RL_agents_in_Atari_games/videopinball_live_fullgrad.gif)
 ![VideoPinball Explanation Fullgrad](/Explaining_RL_agents_in_Atari_games/videopinball_live_cam_fullgrad.gif)

-In video pinball we see that attention is concentrated in score and on the ball.
+And in the VideoPinball game Fullgrad explaines models decision by showing, that model is concentrated on ball, while our approach highlights the more accurate ball activation and two handles and the bottom which model is controlling.

 ### Conclusion
 Our experiments across multiple Atari games (Breakout, Pong, Enduro, and Video Pinball) demonstrated that the agent's attention aligns with intuitive gameplay strategies—focusing on the ball, player-controlled elements, and key environmental objects.